rafaeldelboni/dotfiles/ubuntu.md

 The option strings are surrounded by single quotes and separated by commas.
 Be careful not to delete the brackets on the ends.

-- Install tmux git zsh curl xsel unity-tweak-tool dconf-tools:
+- Install tmux git zsh curl xsel unity-tweak-tool dconf-tools silversearcher-ag:
-`sudo apt install tmux git zsh curl xsel unity-tweak-tool dconf-tools`
+`sudo apt install tmux git zsh curl xsel unity-tweak-tool dconf-tools silversearcher-ag`

 - Install Oh-My-Zsh:
 Follow instructions here: https://github.com/robbyrussell/oh-my-zsh